KevinWorkman/HappyCoding/tutorials/javascript/_posts/2017-01-09-libraries.md

 - **Go back to the documentation.** Now that you have a single small step in mind, go back to the documentation and read about that particular small step in more detail.
 - **Write test programs.** If you're working in small steps this should come pretty naturally.
 Don't just work out of a single file that contains your end goal project.
 Write smaller standalone programs that test out just one feature of the library before you try integrating it into your bigger project.
 I almost always have a standalone `index.html` file on my dekstop that I use for testing smaller parts by themselves.
 - **Don't be afraid to Google.** If you're stuck on a particular step, then try Googling that step.
 For example, searching for "SweetAlert show input" returns a bunch of results.
 Try to work that into the test program you're writing.
-- **Don't be afraid to post on [the forum](https://forum.HappyCoding.io).** Post the test program that contains the step you're working on, and explain where you're stuck.
+- **Don't be afraid to post on [Happy Coding forum](https://forum.HappyCoding.io).** Post the test program that contains the step you're working on, and explain where you're stuck.
 You'd be surprised how often you figure out the answer [while you're typing the question](https://en.wikipedia.org/wiki/Rubber_duck_debugging)!

 # Homework

 - Use the SweetAlert library to show an alert that asks the user for their name, and then shows another alert that says `"Hello [your name]!"`.
 - The [Google Charts Library](https://developers.google.com/chart/) lets you create interactive charts.
 Create a visualization of an interesting data set.
 - Find another JavaScript library that does something cool and use it!
-I'd love to see what you find, so don't be afraid to post on [the forum](https://forum.HappyCoding.io)!
+I'd love to see what you find, so don't be afraid to post on [Happy Coding forum](https://forum.HappyCoding.io)!